 Economies of scale and standardization of commodity services are a key success factor in IT.
 The largest firms can drive scale efficiencies with their IT infrastructure.
 But when it comes to IT migration, even large-scale banking institutions are turning to cloud service providers.
 This gap between national and regional banking technology was brutally exposed recently with the rollout of the federal Paycheck Protection Program.
 Many banks were challenged to meet the swell of incoming applications.
 But smaller banks fared worse, since many lack the modern technology and staff to manage surges in demand.

 If scale, critical mass, and standardization are key to tech efficiency, then regional banks have a number of built-in constraints that have resulted in the status quo.

 Regional bank constraints

-Regional banks tend to have less profitable small business loans and a smaller overall deposit base than their larger competitors.
+Regional banks tend to have less profitable small business loans and a smaller overall deposit base.
 This can constrain both their overall IT expenditure and the ratio of budget spent on run-versus-change investment.
 The result is aging systems, slower adoption of emerging and more effective technology, and continued use of manual processes.

 Mergers and acquisitions are an important growth strategy in the regional banking market, and the space has recently undergone significant activity.
 While great for growth and for building economies of scale, integration or divestment can create a host of technology issues.
 The outcome?
 Regionals can have difficulty hiring the best IT talent, who want to focus on current and emerging technologies.
 This competition is exacerbated by maintaining IT operations outside of geographic talent hubs paired with relatively smaller compensation packages.